Drama (DRAM) Courses

 DRAM 390 Survey Of Drama Literature (3) Analysis and discussion of plays from the canon of Western dramatic literature, focusing on dramatic action, character relationships, play structure, staging, and thematic considerations.

 DRAM 419 Drama in Education (3) Study of the theory and application of creative dramatics, developmental theatre, and curriculum-centered drama activities in educational settings serving children and youth.
 Opportunities for field work will be incorporated into class activities.
-Pre: Performing Arts core or instructor’s consent.
-(GenEd/IntReq: GCC)
+Pre: Performing Arts core or consent of instructor.
+(Attributes: GCC)

 DRAM 421 Acting Troupe (3) Rehearsal and performance of works from Western literature and ethnic non-Western sources, including period drama, avant-garde theatre, and the contemporary drama of Hawaiʻi and the Pacific.
 Emphasis on ensemble performance.
 Refinement of individual skill and group interactions acquired in DRAM 321, 322.
 Public performance required.
 May be repeated for a total of 6 semester hours.
-Pre: DRAM 221, 222, 321, 322, audition, or instructor’s consent.
+Pre: DRAM 221, 222, 321, 322, audition, or consent of instructor.

-DRAM 445 Lighting Design (3) A seminar in theatrical lighting design and presentation.
+DRAM 445 Lighting Design (3) (other) A seminar in theatrical lighting design and presentation.
 Development of the lighting plot and paperwork used in implementing designs.
 Study of lighting technology.
-Pre: DRAM 280, 380, or instructor’s consent.
+Pre: DRAM 280, 380, or consent of instructor.